Marty Jannetty: WWE (2005–2009)

-On September 15, it was announced on WWE.com that Jannetty had signed a new contract and would be returning as a veteran to work with younger talent.
+On September 15, 2006, it was announced on WWE.com that Jannetty had signed a new contract and would be returning as a veteran to work with younger talent.
 WWE.com also stated that Jannetty, along with Brad Armstrong and Rodney Mack, could also be granted a full-time contract pending the success of this initial venture.
 According to Wrestling Observer Newsletter, Jannetty was rumored to have been released yet again on September 29.
 Jannetty countered this rumor on his Myspace page, stating it was untrue.
 In a blog on his website, Jim Ross said Jannetty was no longer with WWE on December 24 due to a court order in Florida preventing him from traveling on the road.

 On the December 3, 2007 episode of Raw, Mr. Kennedy, who was feuding with Shawn Michaels at the time, said that he would speak to three people who knew Michaels very well as part of a feud between him and Michaels.
 The three were imposters dressed as Razor Ramon, Diesel, and Jannetty.
 Along with a fake Michaels, they were all attacked with Sweet Chin Music by the real Michaels.
-The next week on the 15th anniversary of Raw, Jannetty appeared along with Michaels in an interview.
+The next week, on the 15th anniversary of Raw, Jannetty appeared along with Michaels in an interview.
 Michaels wanted to see what would happen when Kennedy fought the real Jannetty.
-In the end, he was defeated by Kennedy.
+In the end, Jannetty was defeated by Kennedy.

-On October 19, 2009, Jannetty made an appearance on Raw, losing in a match against The Miz.
+On October 19, 2009, Jannetty, made an appearance on Raw, losing to The Miz.

-Chikara (2011–2013)
+Late career (2009–2018)

 On October 22, 2011, it was announced that Jannetty had signed with Chikara as a trainer and as a wrestler.
 His debut match for the promotion was booked for October 29 against Tursas, but the show was eventually cancelled.
 He then made his official debut on November 13 at High Noon, Chikara's inaugural internet pay-per-view, by accompanying The Young Bucks (Matt and Nick Jackson) to the ring.
 Jannetty made his Chikara in-ring debut on August 12, 2012, when he teamed with Green Ant in a tag team match, where they were defeated by Los Ice Creams (El Hijo del Ice Cream and Ice Cream, Jr.).
 Jannetty returned on September 16, 2012, when he and the 1-2-3 Kid won the annual tag team gauntlet match at the 2012 King of Trios.
 When Jannetty and the 1-2-3 Kid also defeated the Heart Throbs (Antonio Thomas and Romeo Roselli) on November 18, they earned their third point, or third back-to-back win, and a future shot at the Chikara Campeonatos de Parejas.
 Jannetty and the 1-2-3 Kid received their title shot on December 2 at the Under the Hood internet pay-per-view, where they were defeated by the defending champions, The Young Bucks.